14 follow-up email templates and examples that get responses

 It was great meeting with you the other day and talking about [THE NATURE OF THE MEETING].

-I now understand the issues [YOUR COMPANY] has been having with [BUSINESS PAIN POINT] and how it is making it hard to [THE ISSUES THE PAIN POINT CAUSES].
+I now understand the issues [THEIR COMPANY] has been having with [BUSINESS PAIN POINT] and how it is making it hard to [THE ISSUES THE PAIN POINT CAUSES].

 Here are all of the action items from the meeting.